 Our participants –ship owners, ports, Seaway corporations, terminals and shipyards- have to demonstrate year-over-year improvement in measurable ways to maintain their Green Marine certification.

 Each participant completes Green Marine’s detailed annual self-evaluation.
 The results determine the participant’s ranking for each performance indicator on a 1-to-5 scale.
-Level 1 constitutes regulatory monitoring, while Level 5 indicates leadership and excellence.
+Level 1 constitutes the monitoring of regulations, while Level 5 indicates leadership and excellence.

 Reports are independently verified every two years to ensure the program’s rigor and integrity.
 The process is also transparent as each individual results are made public every year.